5 Challenges Online Sellers Face in the Global Market

 A worthwhile solution is to work with international shipping service providers.
 They are specialized in taking care of the complex process of shipping costs, duties and taxes.
 Having providers give end-to-end support and assistance keeps your business running smoothly and your customer's happy.

-If you are a small retailer, consider distributing your own inventory to fulfillment warehouses or find unique products to sell in order to keep up with larger companies shipping benefits.
+If you are a small retailer, consider distributing your own inventory to fulfillment warehouses or find unique profitable products to sell online in order to keep up with larger companies shipping benefits.

 Alternatively, instead of distributing your own inventory, start using drop-shipping services.

 With this service, you never stock your own inventory; instead, you purchase it from a third party who ships directly to the customer.
 It can be a real game-changer, especially if you are new to the global marketplace as you don't have to front thousands of dollars for inventory before launching, not to mention the money you are saving by having a low overhead with this option.
 Amazon FBA is a great example of this; having Amazon store and ship your inventory frees up your time and headaches to focus on developing your business.

 Learning to communicate correctly with international customers is one of the biggest challenges you will face.
 Translations simply won't cut it.
 Though language differences can be subtle, they are often complex.
 Literal translations can be your brand's worst nightmare.

 Take, Mercedes-Benz for example.
 They entered the Chinese market under the brand name "Bensi," which means "rush to die."
 Ironic, isn’t it?

 As a global business, it's crucial that you localize and translate product descriptions for your respective audiences.
 Research shows that 70% of online users are not native English speakers and moreover, most customers will not make important purchasing decisions if the information is not in their native language.
 Don't lose an entire audience because of this mistake.
 There are companies that provide these translation services for you.
 If you're going global, do it right; the cost of translation will be well worth it.